dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/AIX-grep.md

 **How do I know if my machine is capable of running AIX 5L Version 5.3?**

-AIX 5L Version 5.3 supports all 32- bit and 64-bit Common Hardware Reference Platform (CHRP)-based IBM Power® hardware.
+AIX 5L Version 5.3 supports all 32- bit and 64-bit Common Hardware Reference Platform (CHRP)-based IBM PowerÂ® hardware.
 Only 64-bit CHRP systems are supported with AIX 6.1 and AIX V7.1.

 **How do I know if my machine is CHRP-based?**